siobhanlgorman/knits-and-pieces/TESTING.md

 ## Accessibility

 The website was tested for accessibility at [Wave](https://wave.webaim.org/report#/https://knits-and-pieces.herokuapp.com/).
 Some issues were highlighted mostly relating to the mailchimp form and these were corrected.
 Some empty labels and buttons were also corrected.
+No errors remain.